 Acoustic product data is compared like for like in each category triangulating the core performance data of the product with its acoustic performance.
 From a comprehensive data set of a selection of current comparable market samples for each category, between 10% to 20% of the quietest best performing products are awarded Quiet Mark certification.
 Each product category is re-evaluated annually to reflect new models coming on to the market.

-Anderson Acoustics is at the forefront of developments in the field of acoustics and the affects of sound, affiliated with the Institute of Acoustics and the Association of Noise Consultants.
+Anderson Acoustics is at the forefront of acoustic measurement affiliated with the Institute of Acoustics and Association of Noise Consultants.

-Quiet Mark is now established in North America and Canada enjoying a similar acoustic testing association with Good Housekeeping US as with its British counterpart.
+Quiet Mark is established with Good Housekeeping Institute in North America and Canada with a long-standing acoustic testing association.

 The Noise Abatement Society (NAS) was founded in 1959 by the entrepreneurial businessman John Connell OBE who believed that being exposed to excessive noise profoundly affected health, children's learning, productivity, and general quality of life – he called noise ‘the forgotten pollutant’.

 John almost single-handedly lobbied the Noise Abatement Act through Parliament, when in 1960, noise became a statutory nuisance for the first time in the UK.

 His practical problem-solving included introducing rubber dustbin lids and plastic milk crates to reduce urban disturbance, stopping night flights, and in the early 70’s he commissioned detailed planning for a revolutionary Thames Estuary Airport directing flight paths out to sea.

 Today the internationally respected NAS seeks to accelerate change to protect future generations from a worsening aural environment by disseminating new methods of sound management, running an awareness programme for schools, incentivising industry to design low-noise technology and providing the only national help line dedicated solely to the problems of noise.